 Not only does this remove a heap of your payload, but it increases the front axle weight dramatically, and this can also make your vehicle illegal.

-I wanted a bar that was strong, but that didn’t weigh a huge amount, and the AFN bar seemed to be the perfect compromise.
-I put it on the scales without the wings and plate underneath, and it was about 40kg.
+I wanted a bar that was strong, but that didn’t weigh a huge amount, and the AFN bar seemed to be a decent compromise.
+If you want to know about AFN Bull bar weights, I put it on the scales without the wings and plate underneath, and it was about 40kg.
 Add in a 35kg Runva winch and the plates and it probably weighs about 85kg in total.

 If you’ve never paid much attention to the weight of your 4WD, you should.
 It’s super easy to go over weight, and will make your fuel economy suffer.
 If you are interested in knowing what the total and individual weight of modifications and gear on our vehicle is, check this out; Our Isuzu Dmax; a look into what it weighs.